-[6.69.4.7 NMAC - N, 9/30/2003; A, 10/14/2004; A, 5/13/2005; A, 10/31/2006; A, 10/31/2007; A, 6/15/2009]
+F. “Micro-credential” means a competency-based process made up of several courses, each focused on a discrete skill or area aligned with the educator evaluation system.

+[6.69.4.7 NMAC - Rp, 6.69.4.7 NMAC, 1/18/2023]

 6.69.4.8 REQUIREMENTS:

-A. All teachers of the core academic subjects must be highly qualified, as defined in this rule.

-B. The school district must ensure, through proper annual teaching assignment and through annual professional development plans and evaluations that all teachers assigned to teach in core academic subjects are highly qualified.
+A. The school district shall ensure, through proper annual teaching assignment and professional development plans and evaluations, that all teachers are certified and endorsed to teach core academic subjects.

-C. Every public school teacher must have an annual performance evaluation based on an annual professional development plan that meets the requirements of the state’s high objective uniform standard of evaluation as provided in 6.69.4.10 NMAC.
-The format for this evaluation shall be established by the PED and shall be uniform throughout the state in all public school districts.
+B. Every public school teacher shall have an annual performance evaluation based on a professional development plan that meets the requirements of the department-approved evaluation system.

-D. In order for a teacher to advance from licensure level 1 to level 2 and from licensure level 2 to level 3-A, a teacher who applies for licensure after June 30, 2004 must successfully meet the requirements of the state’s high objective uniform standard of evaluation as provided in 6.69.4.11 NMAC.

-[6.69.4.8 NMAC - N, 9/30/2003; A, 5/13/2005; A, 10/31/2006; A, 10/31/2007]
+[6.69.4.8 NMAC - Rp, 6.69.4.8 NMAC, 1/18/2023]

-6.69.4.9 IMPLEMENTATION OF THE HIGH OBJECTIVE UNIFORM STATEWIDE STANDARD OF EVALUATION-FOR DEMONSTRATING COMPETENCE IN THE CORE ACADEMIC SUBJECTS: A teacher of the core academic subjects employed as a general education teacher in a school district that qualifies as a rural school district under the current authorization of the Elementary and Secondary Education Act of 1965 (20) U.S.C.
-6301, may fulfill the requirements in Subsections A and B of 6.69.4.9 NMAC and either the requirement of Paragraphs (2)-(3) of Subsections C or Paragraphs (2)-(3) of Subsection D of 6.69.4.9 NMAC within three full school years of the date of hire as long as the teacher is highly qualified in at least one core academic subject when hired in a qualifying rural school district.
-A new to the profession special education teacher employed in any school district may fulfill the requirements in Paragraphs (2)-(3) of Subsection C or Paragraphs (2)-(3) of Subsection D of 6.69.4.9 NMAC within two full school years of initial employment in any district as long as the teacher is highly qualified in either language arts, mathematics or science when hired.
-The candidate must:
+6.69.4.9 IMPLEMENTATION OF THE EDUCATOR EVALUATION SYSTEM-FOR DEMONSTRATING COMPETENCE IN THE CORE ACADEMIC SUBJECTS: A teacher of the core academic subjects employed as a general education teacher in a school district that qualifies as a rural school district under the current authorization of the Elementary and Secondary Education Act of 1965 (20) U.S.C.
+6301, may fulfill the requirements in Subsections A and B of 6.69.4.9 NMAC and either the requirement of Paragraphs (2)-(3) of Subsection C or Paragraphs (2)-(3) of Subsection D of 6.69.4.9 NMAC within three full school years of the date of hire as long as the teacher is certified and endorsed in at least one core academic subject when hired in a qualifying rural school district.
+A new to the profession special education teacher employed in any school district may fulfill the requirements in Paragraphs (2)-(3) of Subsection C or Paragraphs (2)-(3) of Subsection D of 6.69.4.9 NMAC within two full school years of initial employment in any school district if the teacher is certified and endorsed in either language arts, mathematics, or science when hired.
+The candidate shall:

-A. have successful annual evaluations for two school years prior to the evaluation, as is defined in Subsection D of 6.60.6.7 NMAC; and
+A. have successful annual evaluations for two full school years prior to the evaluation; and

 B. have two complete school years of successful teaching and either;